Xtreme Long Drive™

 There will be Regional Major Qualifiers each season in the USA and Canada.
 Regionals provide players outside league territories an opportunity to compete in the series.
 XLD™ players with a valid Tour Card may compete in any and all Regional Majors.

-XLD™ divisions shall include Open Men and Open Women.
+XLD™ divisions shall include Open Men, Open Women, and Masters.

 2.5 Division Ages

-XLD™ Competition is open to ages 18 and up.
+XLD™ Open Competition is open to ages 18 and up.

 2.5.1 Effective Age